-- 2.1 The Funds' objectives related to this policy are as follows: - To have robust governance arrangements in place, to facilitate informed decision making, supported by appropriate advice, policies and strategies; and - Ensure the Fund and its stakeholders have the appropriate skills and receive training to ensure those skills are maintained in a changing environment.
+2.1 The Funds' objectives related to this policy are as follows:

+- To have robust governance arrangements in place, to facilitate informed decision making, supported by appropriate advice, policies and strategies, whilst ensuring compliance with appropriate legislation and statutory guidance. - To manage the Fund in a fair and equitable manner, having regard to what is in the best interest of the Fund's stakeholders, particularly the scheme members and employers. - To ensure the relevant stakeholders responsible for managing, governing and administering the Fund, understand their roles and responsibilities and have appropriate skills and knowledge to ensure those attributes are maintained in a changing environment. - To continually monitor and manage risk, ensuring the relevant stakeholders are able to mitigate risk where appropriate.

-3. Purpose of the policy
+Purpose of the Policy

-- 3.1 The purpose of the policy is to - Ensure individuals have the correct understanding and necessary skills to be able to identify and report breaches as they arise; - Ensure that stakeholders of the Funds' are given appropriate information in order to understand the consequences of a breach; and - Ensure adequate procedures are in place to fully comply with the Code of Practice.
+- 3.1.
+The purpose of the policy is to - Ensure individuals have the correct understanding and necessary skills to be able to identify and report breaches as they arise, - Ensure that stakeholders of the Fund are given appropriate information in order to understand the consequences of a breach and - Ensure adequate procedures are in place to fully comply with the Code of Practice.